 Mens soccer cleats can be tough to understand with so many variations and new models coming out weekly.
-Let me make it simple for you, in terms of cleats there are two types that you need to have in your arsenal, firm ground and soft ground, lets concentrate on firm ground for now.
+Let me make it simple for you, in terms of cleats there are two types that you need to have in your arsenal, firm ground and soft ground, let's concentrate on firm ground for now.
 Picking the right shoe for you isn't easy, and I can't stress the YOU part, each of us want different things but there are a few things that are universal you should be looking for.

 At the professional level you will need more than one pair yes.
 Your club generally provides you with footwear but it is always good to have a couple of your own worked in boots handy.

 Although we got new pairs of boots regularly I always liked my own sometimes that I had worked in over time and felt best in.

 It’s always smart to have more than one pair in case one pair falls apart.
 You don’t want to have to buy a brand new pair then play with stiff shoes for a couple weeks until you work them in, especially if you’re on trial.

 Every soccer cleat these days has a leather and a synthetic version and to be straight it really depends on the person.
 They both give you different things.